-I also love comfy clothes and comfy shoes, good champagne, hair products, Vanilla tea, Victorian images and ephemera, really old books, and handmade items – especially earrings and art dolls.
+I also love… comfy clothes and comfy shoes, hair products, Vanilla tea, Victorian images and ephemera, really old books, and handmade items.

 I love sea-faring tales of pirates, whaling ships, and early explorers looking for the Northwest Passage in the Arctic, and racing to find the South Pole.

-I love storms as they’re approaching, and as they’re happening: a good rain never gets me down and I find I’m more creative and inspired on a rainy day.
-I love the wind, whether it is a gentle breeze in the Spring, a hot wind in the Summer, or a brisk cold wind in November.
+I love storms as they approach and as they happen: a good rain never gets me down and I find I’m more creative and inspired on a rainy day.

 My favorite season is Autumn.

-I love to make things look time-worn with distressing and aging.
+I love to create things that look time-worn with distressing and aging.
 And I love to make things sparkle with glitter.
 To me, chips and tears are beautiful and only enhance the story behind a vintage find.

-In my past life, I was a trained classical flautist, cancer survivor, lover of big 80s hair, city dweller in Boston then Philly, and had a great career at a music college in Boston for 16 years.
+In my past life, I was a trained classical flautist, cancer survivor, lover of big 80s hair, city dweller in Boston and Philadelphia, and had a great career at a music college in Boston for 16 years.

-Lulu, the CFO (Chief Feline Officer) of Pet Scribbles … Rest in Peace
+Lulu, the Chief Feline Officer (CFO) of Pet Scribbles

 Lulu was our everything.